afahrurozi/afahrurozi.github.io/_posts/2019-03-03-Want to do load test? use artillery.md

 - Request latency is in milliseconds, and p95 and p99 values are the 95th and 99th percentile values.
 - Codes provides the breakdown of HTTP response codes received.

 also Artillery is providing running test script via .yaml file.
-For more info go through their website.
+For more info go visit their website.